 10. Do your homework.

 Winston Churchill said, “If you’re going through hell, keep going.”
-Everyone deals with setbacks at some point in their life, but it’s important to keep your eyes set on your goal.
-Working hard and staying positive in college will guide you toward success, despite the challenges you meet along the way.
+Don’t despair if you flunked a test or failed a class.
+It’s not the end of the world.
+No one is perfect, and everyone deals with difficult times at some point in their life.
+That’s why it’s important to keep your eyes set on your goal.
+Working hard and staying positive in college will guide you toward success, despite the challenges and setbacks you meet along the way.